bdaiinstitute/spatialmath-python/docs/source/intro.rst

   ``-=``     __isub__
 =========  ===========================

-The code has documentation for just the method shown in bold.
+This online documentation includes just the method shown in bold.
 The other related methods all invoke that method.

 The classes represent mathematical groups, and the rules of group are enforced.